-For the 2018 fiscal year, each of the Named Executive Officers was eligible to receive a maximum annual incentive bonus ranging from 60% to 100% of base salary, depending on their respective positions.
-For each Named Executive Officer, the potential bonus payments were tied, in part, to the level of EBITDA achieved for the 2018 fiscal year (as defined and measured under the Executive Bonus Plan) in relation to our budgeted EBITDA for the 2018 fiscal year, and provided for increasing payments to the extent that certain minimum thresholds were exceeded.
-Each executive was also eligible to receive a bonus based on his individual attainment of specified goals and objectives established for the year, subject to certain minimum thresholds for both EBITDA and each individual's overall attainment of his goals and objectives.
+For the 2019 fiscal year, each of the Named Executive Officers other than Mr. LaLonde was eligible to receive a maximum annual incentive bonus ranging from 60% to 100% of base salary, depending on their respective positions.
+For each Named Executive Officer other than Mr. LaLonde, the potential bonus payments were tied, in part, to the level of EBITDA achieved for the 2019 fiscal year (as defined and measured under the Executive Bonus Plan) in relation to our budgeted EBITDA for the 2019 fiscal year, and provided for increasing payments to the extent that certain minimum thresholds were exceeded.
+Each Named Executive Officer other than Mr. LaLonde was also eligible to receive a bonus based on his individual attainment of specified goals and objectives established for the year, subject to certain minimum thresholds for both EBITDA and each individual's overall attainment of his goals and objectives.
 For the CEO 75% of his maximum potential bonus payment was tied to the level of EBITDA and 25% was tied to his individual attainment of goals and objectives.
-For each other Named Executive Officer, 50% of his maximum potential bonus payment was tied to the level of EBITDA and 50% was tied to his individual attainment of goals and objectives.
+For Paul R. Flanders, 61% of his maximum potential bonus payment was tied to the level of EBITDA and 39% was tied to his individual attainment of goals and objectives.
+For each other Named Executive Officer other than Mr. LaLonde, 50% of his maximum potential bonus payment was tied to the level of EBITDA and 50% was tied to his individual attainment of goals and objectives.
+Mr. LaLonde did not participate in the Executive Bonus Plan in 2019.

 Under the Executive Bonus Plan, EBITDA is defined as earnings before interest, income taxes, depreciation and amortization, impairment charges and stock compensation expense.
 The Executive Bonus Plan also provides that EBITDA will be adjusted to exclude extraordinary, unusual or non-recurring gains and losses not deemed to be in the ordinary course of business, at the Compensation Committee's reasonable discretion.
 The Executive Bonus Plan requires that a minimum of 80% of budgeted EBITDA must be attained before the payment of any goals and objectives bonus and 85% of budgeted EBITDA must be attained before any payment of EBITDA bonus.
 The Executive Bonus Plan also specifies that the portion of the bonus tied to EBITDA will be capped at 200% of the target level after the attainment of 120% of budgeted EBITDA (the "EBITDA bonus").
 The EBITDA bonus is earned on a pro-rata basis at an established rate for each participant for each 1% increase in attainment of budgeted EBITDA above 85% to a maximum of 120%.
 For the portion of the bonus tied to goals and objectives (the "goals and objectives bonus"), a minimum of 70% achievement of such goals and objectives is also required for the participant to be eligible for this portion of the bonus.
 Payments of the goals and objectives bonus are determined based on the discretion of the Compensation Committee, with input from the CEO, based on evaluating achievement of each participant's goals and objectives.
-The determination of whether goals and objectives were met by each Named Executive Officer is not a formulaic, objective or quantifiable standard; rather, the individual performance considerations were just factors (among others) that were generally taken into account in the course of making subjective judgments in connection with the compensation decision.
+The determination of whether goals and objectives were met by each Named Executive Officer other than Mr. LaLonde is not a formulaic, objective or quantifiable standard; rather, the individual performance considerations were just factors (among others) that were generally taken into account in the course of making subjective judgments in connection with the compensation decision.
 The total EBITDA bonus amount is paid 50% in cash and 50% in restricted stock units vesting annually over three years with accelerated vesting for any event of termination other than for cause.